Restoration Research Award Program

 Funding uses: Research

 Location of residency: United StatesView website Save Need help writing this grant?

 Background and Goal of the Program

 Efforts to restore the Chesapeake Bay and its tributaries call for a significant increase in the number of watershed restoration projects intended to improve both water quality and habitat.
-Questions about the performance and function of some of these practices persist in the regulatory community as well as the restoration practitioner community.
+The practitioner, regulatory, management, policy, and scientific communities are united in their desire to support the best, most cost-effective practices at the most optimal sites.
+However, differences of opinion sometimes exist, and questions about the performance and function of some of these practices persist.

-The goal of this award program is to answer several key restoration questions.
+The goal of this award program is to answer several key restoration questions that serve as a barrier to watershed restoration project implementation.
 Funding partners hope that answering these questions will ultimately lead to increased confidence in proposed restoration project outcomes, clarification of the optimal site conditions in which to apply particular restoration techniques, information useful to regulatory agencies in project permitting, and information that will help guide monitoring programs.

 Types of Activities that May be Supported